 This gave us the opportunity to grab a couple of geocaches before it started.
 One was a puzzle I’d worked out on the assumption we might come to this parkrun.
 The other was a trad which was located, as it happens, about 2 metres from the parkrun director’s table.
 That was a good thing, because I’d left my pen in the car for the run, so needed to borrow one.
 The table had a notebook and pen, and at the time was devoid of human presence.
 Ideal then.

 The parkrun itself is a flat out-and-back along Aberdeen’s seafront promenade – out goes along the upper layer and back comes along the lower layer.
-The whole thing is paved, fairly wide, and lacking in hills.
+The whole thing is over tarmac, fairly wide, and completely flat.
 That lot, combined with cool and slightly foggy weather, made for a fast run, and I set a new PB for this year.

 So back to Scott’s for a quick change of clothes and then into the new cachemobile for a drive over to Banchory.